Achieved high engagement with emails with extremely low unsubscribe rate

 Creating relationships with developers around the world

 When McCormack first joined Neo4j, she was surprised to find that Allen was essentially handling marketing operations single-handedly.
-Even though the team has grown slightly since then, Marketo Engage has been critical in helping the small team keep on top of its work.
+Even though the team has grown since then, Marketo Engage has been critical in helping the team focus its work.
 Nearly every team at Neo4j works with marketing operations to deliver emails, from targeted customer outreach and field marketing to partner communications and internal newsletters delivered in multiple languages.
 Marketo Engage manages not just emails, but all programs that touch the developer community, including webinars, online community events, and educational programs.

 All of the customer data is pushed through the company’s CRM, providing developer relations and enterprise sales teams with a central interface to view customer interactions.
 Integrations with tools such as JETO and Momentum allow more teams to get directly involved in reviews and edits for initiatives enabled by Marketo Engage.